Ministry of Mines

-The purpose of this policy is to provide direction to claim holders and decision-makers with respect to how a Recorder or the Minister will consider requests for an exclusion of time pursuant section 67 of the Mining Act (the Act), which authorizes a Recorder or the Minister to grant an order excluding a period of time within which work on a mining claim must be performed or reported.
+The main purpose of this policy is to provide direction to claim holders and decision-makers with respect to how a Recorder or the Minister will consider requests for an exclusion of time pursuant to section 67 of the Mining Act (the “Act”), which authorizes a Recorder or the Minister to grant an order excluding a period of time within which work on a mining claim must be performed or reported.
+The policy also describes the circumstances in which the Minister will consider issuing an order for an exclusion of time on the Minister’s own initiative.

 Claim holders must satisfy annual required units of assessment work to keep their claims in good standing.
 They must perform eligible assessment (exploration) work and submit an assessment work report through the Mining Lands Administration System (MLAS).
 The Minister reviews the report and assigns assessment work credits as set out in the Assessment Work Regulation (O. Reg.
 65/18).
 The assessment work credits must be applied to a mining claim on or before the claim’s “due date” to satisfy the required units of assessment work and prevent the claim from forfeiting.

-Claim holders must demonstrate all available options to keep the claim in good standing have been exhausted.
-The claim holder must consider the following options before an application for an exclusion of time will be evaluated:
+Where claim holders are applying for an exclusion of time order, the applicant must demonstrate that all available options to keep the claim in good standing have been exhausted.
+The claim holder should consider the following options before submitting an application:

-There are two different types of exclusion of time orders:
+There are three subsections of the Act that authorize exclusion of time orders:

-This policy applies to both types of orders; those sought from the Recorder and from the Minister.
-For more information about obtaining an order excluding time from the Mining and Lands Tribunal, please contact the Registrar, Office of the Mining and Lands Tribunal.
+This policy applies to orders sought from the Recorder and from the Minister.
+For more information about obtaining an order excluding time from the Ontario Land Tribunal, please contact the Registrar, Ontario Land Tribunal.

 Under subsection 67(3) of the Act, a Recorder may make an order excluding the following periods of time:

-NOTE: situations where the claim holder has chosen to delay or defer work will not be considered for a Recorder’s exclusion of time order; however, a Minister’s exclusion of time order may be considered where there are special circumstances.
+NOTE: situations where the claim holder has chosen to delay or defer work will not be considered for a Recorder’s exclusion of time order.

 The claim holder must provide satisfactory evidence of the refusal, prohibition, deferral or delay that prevented the assessment work from being performed.
-This evidence may include written statements, orders or other documents produced by the Ministry of Energy, Northern Development and Mines, Ministry of Natural Resources and Forestry or any other relevant ministry.
+This evidence may include written statements, orders or other documents produced by the Ministry of Northern Development, Mines, Natural Resources and Forestry or any other relevant ministry.

 The claim holder must demonstrate that an assessment work program was planned but could not be performed due to one of the circumstances noted in subsection 67(3) of the Act.
 The planned activity must have been directly impacted by the refusal, prohibition, deferral or delay described by the claim holder (e.g. a three-week summer restriction under the Forest Fire Prevention Act would not justify an exclusion of time for a project designed for winter months).